jasonumiker/eks-quickstart/README.md

 1. Run `cdk deploy --require-approval never`
 1. (Temporary until it is added to our Helm Chart - PR open) Run `kubectl edit configmap fluentbit-0-1-6-aws-for-fluent-bit --namespace=cluster-addons` and add the following to the bottom `Replace_Dots On`

+## Deploy and set up a Bastion based on an EC2 instance running Code Server (which is like VS Code running in your browser) (https://github.com/cdr/code-server)

+TODO: Provide instructions

 ## Set up your Client VPN to access the environment

 1. Create the necessary keys and upload them to ACM as per https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual